- overseen by an arms-length advisory body composed of citizens and heritage authorities;

 What is Remembering Ottawa: Stories and Legacies?

-Remembering Ottawa: Stories and Legacies is a project led by the City of Ottawa’s Cultural Development and Initiatives Unit that will result in the development of an updated, comprehensive, over-arching municipal commemoration policy for the City of Ottawa by the spring of 2022.
+Remembering Ottawa: Stories and Legacies is a project led by the City of Ottawa’s Cultural Development and Initiatives Unit that will result in the development of an updated, comprehensive, over-arching municipal commemoration policy for the City of Ottawa by the fall of 2022.

 Why is a new municipal commemoration policy being developed?